 Working patterns will then be taken into account when employees are completing other actions such as requesting time off or submitting timesheets.

-The 3 or 4 week varying pattern allows you to define different days for particular weeks.
+The varying week pattern allows you to define different days for particular weeks.
 For example, during 'Week 1', an employee may work Monday, Tuesday and Wednesday however, during the following week, the employee may work Wednesday, Thursday and Friday.
 This should be entered as below in this instance: